TheForceEngine/TheForceEngine.github.io/downloads.md

 * If TFE does not start, you may need to install the VC++ Redistributable Package.
 Install the latest version, x64 only.
 [https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 * If you get a message saying *MFPlat.DLL was not found* you may not have the *Media Feature Pack* installed, which is the default.
 To fix *Open Settings, Apps & features.
 On the right side, click Optional features.
-Install “Media Feature Pack”*
+Install “Media Feature Pack”*.

 * If you run into other issues, see [documentation](https://theforceengine.github.io/Documentation.html).